 - Gaps in your employment or payment history

-If your application is approved, the Department of Education will forgive all outstanding interest and principal on your eligible Direct Loans.
+If your application is approved, the Department of Education will forgive all outstanding interest and principal on your eligible direct loans.
 If you made more than 120 qualifying payments, the extra amount will be refunded to you.
 Plus, you won’t have to pay taxes on the amount that’s forgiven, unlike other forgiveness programs.

-If you believe the Department of Education is mistaken, you can submit additional information that supports your case, and FedLoan Servicing will re-evaluate its decision.
+If you believe the Department of Education is mistaken in its denial, you can submit additional information that supports your case, and FedLoan Servicing will reevaluate its decision.